rossijonas/alldrops-theme/archetypes/author-bundle/_index.md

 +++

 # | !
 DO NOT CHANGE ! |
-#
-# The `nickname` param is the unique ID that identifies the author.
-Please
+# `nickname` param is the unique ID that identifies the author, and
-# NEVER CHANGE the `nickname` param below.
-#
-# Be aware that changing the `nickname` param below, after having some
-# content already created for this site, will require to manually replace
-# the user nickname at `author` param on every content already created by
-# the user (posts, about pages, site config, etc).
+# connects the author with it's content creations.
 nickname = "{{ .Name }}"
 date = {{ .Date }}
 #